tillbiskup/cwepr/docs/roadmap.rst

 * Import infofiles in all magnettech importers.

+* Summarize CsvImporter and TxtImporter, basing them on the aspecd-Importer and only adding some basic metadata.

 * Put infofile importer in utils module or elsewhere, to not copy code in every single importer

 * Implement handling of "RT" as temperature value in the infofile.